Skip to main content

 • Chocolate Banana: Use milk for the liquid, add a frozen banana for creaminess, and add either cacao powder or chocolate protein powder for flavor.

-• Chocolate-Covered Strawberry: Same as chocolate banana, but use about frozen strawberries instead of a banana.
+• Chocolate-Covered Strawberry: Same as chocolate banana, but use about 1-2 cups of frozen strawberries instead of a banana.

 • Cookie Dough: Use a frozen banana as the base, the nut milk of your choice, a scoop of vanilla plant-based protein powder, a tablespoon of nut butter, and then add in a sprinkle of cinnamon.